Analysis | What You Need to Know About Trump, Ukraine and Impeachment

 The law doesn’t require the existence of a quid pro quo -- an exchange of something of value in return for, in this case, Ukraine’s help -- but proving one might strengthen the case for impeachment.
 House investigators are exploring two things of value that Trump could be viewed as having dangled before Zelenskiy to add leverage to his request.
 One was the release of funding.
 A week or more before the call, Trump had directed the withholding of $391 million in military and security aid that Congress had approved to help Ukraine defend itself against Russia.
 (The money was ultimately disbursed to Ukraine on Sept.
 11.)
 The other was an invitation to visit the White House, something that Zelenskiy, a political novice sworn in as president in May, very much wanted.
 The impeachment investigation has turned up evidence that some officials within Trump’s administration worried that the circumstances constituted a quid pro quo.

 A U.S. Army officer who works for the White House National Security Council, Alexander Vindman, said he listened in on the Trump-Zelenskiy call and was so disturbed by the content that he reported his concerns to the NSC’s legal counsel.
-William Taylor, the acting U.S. ambassador to Ukraine, told impeachment investigators that he had been “very concerned” to learn that Trump was withholding U.S. security aid to Ukraine unless Zelenskiy publicly committed to opening the investigations Trump was seeking.
-“I think it’s crazy to withhold security assistance for help with a political campaign,” Taylor wrote in a text message to colleagues on Sept.
-9. Mick Mulvaney, the acting White House chief of staff, seemed to acknowledge a quid pro quo by declaring in a televised briefing that Trump had withheld aid to press Ukraine to investigate a theory (also widely debunked but apparently held by Trump) that Ukraine rather than Russia hacked Democratic Party emails in 2016.
-“I have news for everybody: Get over it.
-There’s going to be political influence in foreign policy,” Mulvaney said.
-He later tried to walk back those comments.
+William Taylor, the acting U.S. ambassador to Ukraine, told impeachment investigators that he had been “very concerned” to learn that Trump was withholding U.S. security aid to Ukraine unless Zelenskiy publicly committed to opening the investigations Trump was seeking. (“I think it’s crazy to withhold security assistance for help with a political campaign,” Taylor wrote in a text message to colleagues on Sept.
+9.)
+Gordon Sondland, appointed by Trump as U.S. ambassador to the European Union, disclosed that he’d informed an adviser to Zelenskiy that Ukraine likely wouldn’t receive American military aid unless it publicly committed to the investigations Trump wanted.

 7. What else is being investigated?